 Are you trying to quit smoking?
 Then you need to know what your reaction will be when you get the urge to smoke.
 Is it going to be chewing a piece of gum, drinking a glass of water, or going for a walk?
 What specifically are you going to do to resist giving in?

-By thinking things through ahead of time, you will have any supplies you need handy.
+By planning ahead, you should have any supplies you need handy.
 If your plan is to chew gum when you have the urge to smoke, but you forgot to buy gum, what the hell are you even doing?

 Using Temptations as a Reward

-This is basically a little mind game to give your motivation a boost.
-You use something you want to do, to reward yourself if you actually do what you are suppose to do.
+This is a little mind game to give your motivation a boost.
+Use something you want to do, to reward yourself if you actually do what you are suppose to do.

 For example, if I need to workout, but I really just want to binge watch a series on Netflix, I’ll make a deal that if I workout for 20 minutes then I can stop and watch one episode.
 Or if I need to write, but I want to play games on my phone, I will write for 20 minutes then I can play a game.

 Twenty minutes is a magical amount of time for me.
-I find that usually if I do 20 minutes of something, I end up going longer or just going ahead and finishing the task instead of taking a break.
+I find if I do 20 minutes of something, I end up going longer or finishing the task instead of taking a break.

 Obviously, if you are trying to quit smoking, I’m not saying use a cigarette as a reward.
 But if there is something else that you really like; shoes, magazines, going for ice cream, eating out, etc., then set an increment of how long you have to go without smoking before you get your reward.
 Go two weeks without smoking, new pair of shoes, baby!
 Set your reward for whatever turns you on and whatever your budget allows.